 So, now you’re well-versed in the various types of film and video lighting, what are the practical steps involved in setting up your shoot?
 If you’re feeling a bit lost, we’ve listed some key steps you’ll need to remember.

 1. Come up with a plan (and a backup plan!)

 Before you head to your location, you’ll need to plan for every eventuality.
 There’s nothing worse than having to call off a shoot due to inadequate light conditions or faulty equipment!

-You can start by visiting your location in advance to check out the natural light conditions and even experiment with some of your lighting equipment.
+You can start by doing a bit of location scouting, then once you have a place in mind, check out the natural light conditions and even experiment with some of your lighting equipment.
 Checking out the lighting situation beforehand will reduce setting-up time on the big day and ensure you capture all the footage you need.

 If you’re filming outdoors, it’s also a smart idea to download a weather app that alerts you to changing lighting conditions throughout the day.
 Don’t check the weather a week in advance and expect the forecast to remain the same.
 It’s unlikely to be accurate and could ruin your shoot!